|The Ear Canal|

 - Drainage from the ear

-- Do not rub or scratch the ear or inside the ear canal.
+- Avoid rubbing or scratching the ear or inside the ear canal

 - Avoid swimming in unclean water.